This shop has been compensated by Inmar Intelligence and its advertiser. All opinions are mine alone. #MealsWithMarinated

 But I also don’t want to resort to fast food or takeout!
-That is why I love versatility of Smithfield® marinated fresh pork.
+That is why I love versatility of marinated fresh pork.
 I use it to make dinners like Grilled Pork Kebobs and Instant Pot Pork Loin.
-This week I used their marianted pork tenderloin to make this recipe for pork medallions with apple and cabbage.
+This week I used marinated pork tenderloin to make this recipe for pork medallions with apple and cabbage.

-In addition, marinated fresh pork is versatile, so you can cook it many different ways.
-Sauteing, roasting, grilling, slow cooking and pressure cooking are all tasty ways of making delicious pork.
+In addition it is versatile, so you can cook it many different ways.
+Sautéing, roasting, grilling, slow cooking and pressure cooking are all tasty ways of making delicious pork.

 Pork Tenderloin Medallions